catch-software/EnterpriseTester-API-Examples/README.md

 Enterprise Tester REST API Examples
 ===================================

-This is a collection of code samples demonstrating the use of the Enterprise Tester API from various languages.
+This is a collection of code samples demonstrating the use of the [Enterprise Tester][6] API from various languages.

 Examples
 ========